We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 c. a person in response to a lawfully issued subpoena or court order.
 A reasonable attempt to notify the student must be made prior to complying with the subpoena or order.

-a. a person employed by Lebanon Valley College in an administrative, supervisory, academic, research, or support staff position (including law enforcement and health staff personnel
+a. a person employed by Lebanon Valley College in an administrative, supervisory, academic, research, support staff position or student assistant position;

-c. a person or company employed by or under contract to Lebanon Valley College to perform a special task, such as an attorney or auditor or collection agency
+c. a person employed by, or under contract to, LVC to perform a special task, such as an attorney or auditor;

 A school official has a legitimate educational interest if the official is:

-a. performing a task that is specified in his or her position description or by a contract agreement
+a. performing a task that is specified in their position description or by a contract agreement

 b. performing a task related to a student’s education